jameshadfield/phandango/README.md

 ##

 #### What is it?
-A fully interactive viewer for population-scale genomic data linked together by a phylogeny.
+A interactive viewer for population-scale genomic data linked together by a phylogeny.
 Examples include metadata, recombination blocks, GWAS results and pan-genome contents.
 It is a single-page javascript application that runs in Chrome entirely on the client (so none of your results are sent to any server).

 #### Motivation:
 This was originally written to help explore recombination in populations of bacteria using [gubbins](https://github.com/sanger-pathogens/gubbins) in the context of the bacteria's phylogeny.
 We found that the ability to interact with the data allows much easier and faster understanding.
-It has since been expanded to visualise a number of other formats and data types.
+It has since been expanded to visualise a number of other formats and data types, with more on the way.

-#### Examples
+#### Examples:

 Load the [live version](http://jameshadfield.github.io/JScandy/) to see some example datasets to explore.

 #### [Roadmap](#roadmap)
 Here is our list of (big) things to implement -- additional ideas or contributions are welcome.

+* Back-button support
 * Multiple plot display
-* ClonalFrameML & BRAT input
+* ClonalFrameML, BratNextGen & fastGEAR input and comparison
-* GWAS & seer display
-* ROARY (pan-genome) display
 * SNP display (VCF / tab file)
+* Homoplasic SNP display
 * Searching for gene / taxa
 * Persist data via server
-* Firefox / Edge / Safari compatability
+* Firefox / Edge / Safari support
+* annotation of r/m values / bootsrap support on tree nodes
-* (phylocanvas) annotation / BEAST display
+* BEAST display
 * PDF output
-* (phylocanvas) colour in tips via selected metadata
+* Tree tips coloured by selected metadata

 #### [Development](#development)